 An employment tribunal assessing the fairness of a dismissal through redundancy will seek to establish whether the employer acted reasonably in treating the prevailing circumstances as a sufficient reason for dismissing an employee.
 It will consider the size and the resources of that particular employer.
 Larger businesses with more resources are therefore expected to go further in seeking alternatives to dismissal.

 Unfair dismissal during the COVID-19 pandemic

-An employee who would have considered being furloughed as an alternative to being dismissed may have a compelling reason to appeal an employer's decision to dismiss them as the Government's Coronavirus Job Retention Scheme provides an alternative to dismissal and, if at all possible, employers should explore this as an alternative before making redundancies.
+An employee who would have considered being furloughed as an alternative to being dismissed may have a compelling reason to appeal an employer's decision to dismiss them as the Government's Coronavirus Job Retention Scheme provided an alternative to dismissal and if at all possible, employers should have explored this as an alternative before making redundancies.

 What should I do next?

-If you have been dismissed or put on notice of redundancy in the midst of the COVID-19 crisis and you would accept being furloughed then you should write to your former employer immediately appealing the decision to dismiss you by asking them if they would reconsider furloughing you instead.
+If you were dismissed in the midst of the COVID-19 crisis and you would have accepted being furloughed, then you should Talk to Thompsons about your options.

 Talk to Thompsons

 If you are concerned about the handling of your redundancy as a result of coronavirus, you can talk to us today.
 We are here to provide all the information and support you need to ensure your employment law rights have not been breached.